centreon/centreon-documentation/fr/releases/centreon-core.md

 >   - Si vous utilisez Centreon MAP avec un chiffrement TLS, assurez
 >     vous de **mettre à jour le serveur MAP** à la version >= 20.10.2.

-#### Bugfixes
+#### Correctifs

 *TLS*

 Credentials were not more loaded by the TLS connector anymore.
 This is fixed with this new version.

 *Custom variables*